 What is Counselling?

-Through a counselling relationship you can discover more about yourself and your experiences, by having personal conversations where you are recognised and validated.
+Through a counselling relationship, you can discover more about yourself and your experiences by having conversations where you are heard and validated.

-By focusing mainly on current problems, a trained counsellor can support you to explore and understand how you think and feel about any number of issues.
+By focusing mainly on current problems, a trained counsellor can help you explore and understand how you think and feel about issues.

 Unlike your other relationships, an experienced counsellor will resist giving you their opinion, offering you advice, or telling you what to do.

-Instead, a counsellor will help you make sense of any issues causing you emotional distress, by encouraging you to consider different perspectives.
+Instead, a counsellor will help you make sense of the issues causing you emotional distress, by encouraging you to consider different perspectives.

 Working with a counsellor may also result in you feeling more confident and seeing improvements to your wellbeing.